RespiradorHacker/OpenLung/documentation/design-requirements.md

 - Infection control (By way of covering the unit in an easily cleaned enclosure)
 - Limited dead-space

+## Electronics and UI/UX
+- Spec an interface (LCD and Buttons)
+- Spec feedback sensors for PEEP, low voltage, high and low pressure events.
+- Outline interface visually

 ### Mechanical

 - Portable / Stationary (Perhaps the stationary design will be a seperate branch)